Marcy Playground: Indaba Remixes from Wonderland (2010–2011)

-Marcy Playground's fifth album, Indaba Remixes from Wonderland, was released on September 28, 2010.
+Marcy Playground's fifth release, Indaba Remixes from Wonderland, was released on September 28, 2010.
 Indaba Remixes from Wonderland is a new CD and digital collection of remixes from Marcy Playground's 2009 album Leaving Wonderland...in a fit of rage.
 Marcy Playground partnered with Indaba Music to offer fans the opportunity to remix songs from the Leaving Wonderland album.
 Marcy Playground then selected its favorite mixes from hundreds submitted to be included on Indaba.
 This is the first time Marcy Playground had an album produced exclusively from fan submitted remixes to Indaba Music where the winners received royalties from album sales.

 John Wozniak stated: "I wanted to make this record to show people what the online music community is capable of.
 I believe the talent reflected in these tracks speaks for itself.
 This community is thriving.
 It's thriving because musicians feed on inspiration they get from other musicians.
 Music is not meant to be a solitary endeavor; it's something we like to do with other people."

 Marcy Playground was to tour many venues in support of the album through 2010.